Do you want to make edibles?

 If so, welcome to your first step: making Magical Butter.

 In this article, we'll go over how to infuse your butter and some ideas for how to use it.
-Remember, you don't have to use it just to make canna brownies and cookies, you can use it for a huge variety of recipes, both sweet and savory.
+Remember, you don't have to use it just to make infused magical brownies and cookies, you can use it for a huge variety of recipes, both sweet and savory.

 Read on for more information.